-When hearing people discuss the tenets of good relationships, the word “validation” is often thrown around.
+When hearing people discuss the tenets of happy marriages, the word “validation” and “appreciation” are often thrown around.
 And for good reason: “People have a biological need to be needed or valued,” says Dr. Terri Orbuch, a relationship professor at Oakland University, and author of 5 Simple Steps to Take Your Marriage from Good to Great.
 Many default to validation only on special occasions like Valentine’s Day or Mother’s Day.
 But that isn’t enough.
 Not by a long shot.
 And when validation doesn’t occur, people tend to look for it elsewhere, which rarely falls into the Good Decision category.

-One aspect of validation is being there in a problem with your spouse, which calls for: Not talking.
+One big aspect of validation is simply being there when your spouse has a problem.
+This calls for: Not talking.
 Not saying how you did it or would do it.
-And, and, and, not giving unsolicited advice.
+And, and, and not giving unsolicited advice.
 It’s about listening and offering a well-placed, “I’m with you.”
 But you knew that.
 When you’re in a conversation, the cues are pretty obvious.

 But validation doesn’t always take a recognizable form, because more than listening, it’s about recognizing.